 The town borrows its name from the village called Freigeum, which was actually the first town in Germany to be established.
 The town was founded in 1793 and is home to the famous Gothic Cathedral of Freiberg.

 The more modern-looking Frieder Burda museum is certainly a stand out from the timeless traditional houses in the region.
 Perfect for art lovers, this museum is located in Baden-Baden, near the beautiful casino and spa baths.

-This museum is dedicated to art and modern designs that were collected by the prominent and celebrated art director, Frieder Burda.
+This museum is dedicated to art and modern designs collected by the prominent and celebrated art director Frieder Burda.
 It has a large collection of works on display that feature artwork from over four different periods.

 Other Amazing Black Forest Tourist Attractions

 A hallmark of Gothic architecture, Friedrichstal Church was built between 1734 and 1738 in Frieberg, Germany.
 It is a popular tourist destination for visitors to the Black Forest each year.
-Make sure you have time to listen to the famous organ that plays from time to time.
+Make sure you have time to listen to the famous organ that plays occasionally.

 Spa Town of Baden-Baden

 Baden-Baden is the perfect spot for those looking to relax and unwind after a long day of cycling.
 Known for its beautiful casinos, spa baths, and natural hot springs, this beautiful town is a great place for people looking to relax and enjoy the scenery of this picturesque town.
 The Black Forest spa route is a great way to see the area and enjoy its many natural wonders.

 Be sure to pencil in a trip to the Assmannhaus, located in Schiltaach, built between 1716 and 1720 by Francois Cuvilliés.
 While here, you can also explore another popular Black Forest artisan craft: tile making.